 Before heading into the pages of Be Kind, encourage kids to reflect on a time when they found it challenging to be kind, but now they can do it easily.
 It could be related to school or their personal lives.
 After, have a conversation about something kind that a student may not have mastered yet.

-As you start reading, guide a discussion about the idea that each student possesses a remarkable capacity for kindness within them.
-Ask questions that allow students to think not only about kindness but also about the elements of the book.
+As you begin reading, guide a discussion about the idea that each student has a remarkable capacity for kindness.
+Ask questions that prompt students to think not only about kindness but also about the book’s elements.

 Some kindness questions to ask: